AthabascaUniversity/imap_tagger/README.md

 Second mode is "automatic" - it will search through the mailbox for Subject line matches first, then will attempt running regexp agains body of the message (that excludes headers etc.) and on successfull match - will apply provided tag (FLAG in IMAP parlance).

+Script will attempt locating tagger.cfg in current directory or ~/.tagger.cfg if present.